Jewish Life Cycle Events

 To us at Sinai, becoming a Bar or Bat Mitzvah is a choice—not a requirement—for a young person and his or her family.
 Our young people who do celebrate this ritual have found their B’nai Mitzvah services vital and meaningful to their spiritual growth.
 Families and friends experience these Bar and Bat Mitzvah services as beautiful and moving.
 To learn more about the service and preparation click here.

-Between youth and adulthood, we experience many changes in our lives.
-We are here as a Jewish Community to help celebrate these transitions with you and yours.
+Between youth and adulthood, all of us experience many changes in our lives.
+We are here as a Jewish Community to help celebrate these transitions with you and your family.
 Such ceremonies could include:

 - Dedication of a new home